TeselaGen/teselagen-manual/README.md

 ###Welcome to Teselagen's Manual.

-We strive to provide a design-build-test-evolve platform for automated combinatorial DNA assembly; with sequence viewing and editing, forward design, and scarless assembly all at the least possible cost.
+We strive to provide a design-build-test-evolve platform for automated combinatorial DNA assembly; with sequence viewing and editing, forward design, and scarless assembly, all at the least possible cost.
 Please use the menu on the left to learn more about our platform.

 #### Contact Info